MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

       - Installation Path: This is the location where the Azure ATP standalone sensor is installed.
 By default this is  %programfiles%\Azure Advanced Threat Protection sensor.
 Leave the default value.

-      - Access key: This is retrieved from the workspace portal in the previous step.
+      - Access key: This is retrieved from the Azure ATP portal in the previous step.

 7. Click **Install**.
 The following components are installed and configured during the installation of the Azure ATP sensor: